omgadekar2003/Power-Consumption-Prediction-Analysis/README.md

 # Power Consumption Prediction Web App

 This repository contains a web application built using **Streamlit** for predicting power consumption in three zones based on environmental and time-based factors.
-The app utilizes a **machine learning model** (saved as a `.joblib` file) that predicts power consumption based on inputs such as temperature, humidity, wind speed, and more.
+The app utilizes a **machine learning model** (saved as a `.joblib` file) that predicts power consumption based on inputs such as temperature, humidity, wind speed, and more(also see this:[https://github.com/omgadekar2003/Power_Consumption_Analysis]).

 ### Table of Contents
 - [About](#about)